 Pursuant to the Integration Act, municipalities and wellbeing services counties are provided with imputed reimbursement for persons with refugee backgrounds for a period of time as specified in the legislation.
 The costs associated with the new tasks of municipalities will also be covered under the the system of central government transfers to local government for basic municipal services.
 The imputed reimbursements and central government transfers to local government are universal funding, which means that they are not linked to the organisation of specific services.
 The legislation also specifies certain forms of compensation that can be applied for in accordance with the actual costs.

-For municipalities that are not part of the Åland region, from 1 January 2025 onwards, the payment of compensation and reimbursements will be conditional on the municipality having drawn up an integration programme.
-For municipalities that are part of the Åland region, the payment of compensation and reimbursements will be conditional on the municipality having drawn up a municipal integration programme in accordance with the provincial legislation on the promotion of integration (2012:74).
+For municipalities that are not part of the Åland region, the payment of compensation and reimbursements are conditional on the municipality having organised an integration programme.
+For municipalities that are part of the Åland region, the payment of compensation and reimbursements are conditional on the municipality having drawn up a municipal integration programme in accordance with the provincial legislation on the promotion of integration (2012:74).

 The imputed reimbursement is a sum from which municipalities and wellbeing services counties can allocate funds towards different activities such as interpreting services.
 The imputed reimbursement is non-earmarked funding, meaning that the compensation is paid for certain persons according to the Immigration Act.
 The amount and allocation of the imputed reimbursement between the municipality and the wellbeing services county will be specified by a government decree.